aamir-gt/covid-data/README.md

-# covid-data
+#COVID Notes
-Data and notes for COVID confirmed cases + deaths
+Currently just has daily notes on oddities in confirmed case + death data